Kaltura-SolutionsEngineering/REACH-Vendor-Integration/resources/Creating_Assets.md

 4. Append/replace any generated title to the baseEntry.name field.
 5. Finally, call the [baseEntry.update() service](https://developer.kaltura.com/api-docs/service/baseEntry/action/update) and supply the amended fields to update the asset.

+## Adding Live Captions
+Live caption services are implemented as Kaltura relaying an RTMP(S) stream to the vendor, then pulling caption data back over a websocket connection.
+To supply these needed parameters to Kaltura while fulfilling a live captions task, you will have received a scheduleEventId along with a startDate and endDate (epoch timestamps).
+Using that data to provision live caption services on the Vendor end, then you'll:
+1. Call the [scheduleEvent.updateLiveFeature()](https://developer.kaltura.com/api-docs/service/scheduleEvent/action/updateLiveFeature) to update the Kaltura event with the following fields so that we can send you the stream data, and retrieve the needed caption data:
+   - scheduleEventId: this is the scheduleEventId that you should have received in the entryVendorTask request
+   - featureName: for live captions, the featureName string should follow the format "LiveCaptionFeature-reach-<taskID>" where <taskID> is the id of the entryVendorTask you are fulfilling
+   - liveFeature: use the KalturaLiveCaptionFeature object
+   - captionToken: this should be a security token used when accessing the websocket that you will be outputting the caption data stream to
+   - captionUrl: this is the url (Vendor hosted) of the websocket that you will be outputting the caption data stream to
+   - mediaKey: this is the stream key/name for the RTMP(S) stream where we will send you a relay of the media stream
+   - mediaUrl: this is the RTMP(S) stream url (Vendor hosted) where we will send you a relay of the media stream
+2. At the time of the live session, Kaltura will relay the media stream to your provided mediaUrl/mediaKey for you to process the stream and output the caption feed back on the captionUrl/captionToken websocket that you provide.
+Kaltura will handle ingesting the caption data and transforming to WebVTT format to inject into the player along with the HLS stream that viewers will consume.